GE Oil and Gas

 GE Oil & Gas was the division of General Electric that owned its investments in the petroleum industry.
 In July 2017, this division was merged with Baker Hughes.

-The division supplied equipment for the petroleum industry including drilling, subsea and offshore, onshore, LNG, distributed gas, oil pipeline and oil storage, oil refinery and petrochemical.
+The division supplied equipment for the petroleum industry, including drilling, subsea and offshore, onshore, LNG, distributed gas, oil pipeline and oil storage, oil refinery and petrochemicals.
 GE Oil & Gas also designed and manufactured surface and subsea drilling and production systems, equipment for floating production platforms, gas compressors, gas turbines, turboexpanders, high pressure reactors, industrial electricity generation.
 GE Oil & Gas also provided pipeline integrity solutions, sensor-based measurement, inspection, and condition monitoring, controls and radiation measurement solutions.

 In 2016, GE Oil & Gas employed approximately 37,000 people, serving customers in over 140 countries.

 The division was part of the GE Power (formerly GE Energy) division of General Electric.

 History

 Formation

 GE entered the petroleum industry in 1994 with the acquisition of Italian company Nuovo Pignone (previously owned by ENI S.p.A.).